kayla-manning/election-analysis-2020/posts/ads.md

 ![Figure 4](../figures/ads/ad_maps.jpg)

-The candidates appear to be devoting proportional amounts of attention to the respective states across the platforms, with Ohio, Nevada, and Georgia as the only states that really vary in partisan attention across platforms.
-Also, Donald Trump appears to be devoting much more attention than Biden to Google advertisements in Texas relative to other platforms.
-On the other hand, Biden appears to be devoting much more relative attention to TV ads in Florida than on other platforms.
+The candidates appear to devote proportional amounts of attention to the respective states across the platforms, with Ohio, Nevada, and Georgia as the only states that really vary in partisan attention across platforms.
+Also, Donald Trump exceeded Biden's number of Google ads in Texas by a much greater margin than he did on other platforms in Texas.
+On the other hand, beat out Trump in Florida by a much greater margin in TV advertisements than in other mediums in the same state.

 ### What does this mean?